-- Timeline gets recorded on automatically when Toggl Desktop is running on your computer and and you have enabled the recording.
+- Timeline gets recorded on automatically when Toggl Desktop is running on your computer and you have enabled the recording;

 - Records each website and program that you view for more than 10 seconds;

-- In summary, it helps you keep track of your day and application usage.
+- It helps you keep track of your day and application usage.

-Timeline will not be available on the first day after signing up in Toggll – it will be enabled on the second day.
+Timeline will not be available on the first day after signing up in Toggl – it will be enabled on the second day.

 - Dark blue horizontal bars show the times of the day that you have covered with time entries.
 It is only displayed if you store the start and stop time.